-

 and Latinus by the nymph Marica

-"Ing."
-Old Norse myth name of the god of rain and sunlight.
+In mythology, this is the name of a god of rain and sunlight.

 -